 The Selwyn Beach Conservation Area is located on the northeast shore of Chemong Lake, at 2251 Birch Island Road, just north of Peterborough.
-Admission to the conservation area is free of charge.
+Day use admission to the conservation area is free of charge.
+The Selwyn Beach Conservation Area is now open for the 2018 summer season.

 Selwyn Beach is best known for its excellent swimming provided by a gently sloping sandy beach on Chemong Lake.
 The conservation area also offers a boat launch and docking facility, a large picnic shelter, group camping areas and a hiking trail.

 Picnickers will enjoy the convenience of the picnic shelter, with central barbecue and tables, washrooms and change houses located near the beach area.
-Please contact us (call 705-745-5791, ext.
-0) to reserve the use of the picnic shelter for family or other organized functions.
+Please contact us (call 705-652-3161) to reserve the use of the picnic shelter for family or other organized functions.

 The gently sloping sandy beach and swimming area offer a great way to cool down on hot, sunny days.
 Parents and caregivers are advised that the beach and swimming area are not supervised.
 Sorry, no dogs allowed on the beach.